PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 # Conclusion

 QA's work on Pull Request can be really time consuming, but it allows PrestaShop to maintain and even improve the quality of the solution.
-You can help us by submitting Pull Requests and issues as complete as possible, it will facilitate and speed up the processing of your Pull Request !
+Make sure that the Pull Requests and issues you submit are as thoroughly described as possible – it will help processing them quickly and seamlessly!

 Thanks for your contributions :)